morozovsk/mvc/Readme.md

 This is light weight mvc wrapper for express on node.js inspired by Zend Framework on php.

+This framework reload modules, controllers and models automatically when they are changed without restart.

 ###installation

     npm install mvc